-Our Nepali master artisan created our beautiful Green Tara statue with the jewelry and crown of a Bodhisattva.
-At the request of the buyer, we would be happy to adorn the crown and jewels of this Green Tara statue with turquoise and red stones.
+Our Nepali master artisan created our beautiful Jetsun Dolma sculpture with the jewelry and crown of a Bodhisattva.
+At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with turquoise and red stones.
 At no extra charge, the skilled artisan can embellish the statue with special decoration before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes her readiness to act.
 She wears it well and will inspire all those who lay their eyes on her statue.

 Jetsun Dolma’s right hand is depicting the Varada “gift giving” mudra.
 This venerable mudra indicates that she is always ready to assist sentient life.
 As a further indication of her dedication her right leg is partially extended.
 Indeed, Jetsun Dolma is always ready to spring forth and assist her devotees.

 Furthermore, her left hand is depicting the protection mudra, also known as the “Abhaya” mudra.
 She encourages her devotees to be fearless and to go forth and try new things.
 Jetsun Dolma wants her followers to be free from dogmatic beliefs and embrace her versatile attributes.